poojan-padariya-0902/Healthcare-Backend/README.md

 # 🏥 Healthcare Backend

 A backend system for managing **patients, doctors, and appointments** built with **Django** and **Django REST Framework (DRF)**.
-This project provides secure authentication, CRUD operations, and role-based access for healthcare management.
+This project provides secure authentication, CRUD operations for healthcare management.

 ---